filippobenozzi/popup-swal-notifier-for-contact-form-7/readme.txt

 === Popup Message Notifier for Contact Form 7 ===
-Tags: contact form 7, response message, popup message Requires at least: 3.8.5
+Tags: contact form 7, response message, popup message, popup confirmation, popup send, cf7, contact form 7, contact form seven, contact form popup
+Requires at least: 3.8.5
 Tested up to: 5.7.0
 Stable tag: 1.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.txt

-Contact Form 7 messages merged with Swal Alert.
+Requires PHP: 5.6

+This plugin will show confirmation and error messages of CF7 inside a popup made with sweetalert.

 == Description ==

+This plugin will show confirmation and error messages of CF7 inside a popup made with sweetalert.
 You need Contact Form 7 installed.

-This plugin will show the messages of CF7 inside a popup made with sweetalert.
+= Features of CFDB 7 =
+* No configuration is needed

 == Installation ==
 1. Make sure you have Contact Form 7 installed.
-2. Download the file to install and activate.
+2. Install and activate the plugin.
 3. Done!
 Just remember to keep the plugins up to date!

 == Changelog ==